tejasanerao/BlogBox/_posts/2021-01-24-ejpt-review-blog.md

 ### Black Box Penetration Labs:

 You get 3 black box penetration labs at the end of the course material.
-And this is every all your accumulated knowledge will be used.
+And this is where all your accumulated knowledge will be used.
 To be honest, these labs just surprised me.
 These were lot better and complex than I expected.
 This is where you will get to know the difference between an Internal Penetration Testing and CTFs(HTB, THM boxes).
 I got stuck multiple times and I had to refer the solution.
 When you complete these, make a note of all the new methods or tools you encountered.
 Do the labs twice or thrice just to make your methodology strong.

 ## <b>Exam</b>